 - An Admission Committee, consisting of the Head of School, administrative staff, and classroom teachers make all admission decisions.

-Our Early Years program is available to children ages 18 months to 3 years of age, regardless of race, color, religion, or creed.
+Our Toddler class is available to children ages 18 months to 3 years of age, regardless of race, color, religion, or creed.
 ACH requires that a child be 18 months of age, prior to their first day of school, before they may enter our program, unless observations by teachers determine otherwise.

-Our Elementary I classroom is open to children between the ages of 6-9 years, regardless of race, color, religion, or creed.
+Our Elementary I class is open to children ages of 6-9 years old, regardless of race, color, religion, or creed.
 Elementary candidates should demonstrate the ability to cooperate in a group, show respect for teachers and the other children, be capable of working independently, and demonstrate an eagerness to learn.

-Our Elementary II classroom is open to children between the ages of 9-12 years, regardless of race, color, religion, or creed.
+Our Elementary II class is open to children ages 9-12 years old, regardless of race, color, religion, or creed.
 Elementary candidates should demonstrate the ability to cooperate in a group, show respect for teachers and the other children, be capable of working independently, and demonstrate an eagerness to learn.

 Class placement will be determined based on the child’s chronological age, maturation level, and recommendation from any previous teacher.
 The needs of the child will be of primary importance in every decision made.